 Richard Sionis could have been a major player in the Gotham underworld, acting as the precursor to Black Mask.
 And just as the show brings him back, he gets stabbed to death.

 Anyone else disappointed with the death of Jerome so early in Season Two?
 He made for a great candidate for The Joker, but with his death, any development of that idea is lost.
 Until Season 3.
-Hes Back.
+He's Back.

 Puck, Gordon's heroic Nice Guy sidekick who stands up for him in prison despite knowing full well the danger of getting his ass kicked, and then dying from those injuries, off-screen, while the other characters are talking.

 The Penguin's father.
 Hyped up as being played by Paul Reubensonce again, being a complete and sympathetic 180 from that incarnation, and still loving his long-lost son despite knowing full well about his crimes, Mr. Cobblepot had the makings of being another Morality Pet for Oswald after the death of his mother.
-Instead, after just a couple of episodes, the father was accidentally poisoned to death due to inadvertently drinking some acid meant for Oswald — and all in a textbook Ironic Echo of his mother's death, too.
+Instead, after just a couple of episodes, the father was accidentally poisoned to death due to inadvertently drinking some poison meant for Oswald — and all in a textbook Ironic Echo of his mother's death, too.
 And just to add insult to injury, this happened in the same episode as Puck.

 Karen Jennings is a Creepy Awesome, not to mention badass, Woobie who knew Bruce's father, would have made a great Creepy Good ally foreshadowing Bruce's own dark future form and gives herself up before the end of her introductory episode right after Gordon, Alfred, and Bruce broke her out of jail in almost exactly the same way as Puck.